 Here's some things you should consider:

-- Earthquakes: we are in the middle of the tectonic plate, the West Coast of the USA is right on the faultline.
-Califoria earthquakes are serious.
+- We are in the middle of the tectonic plate.
+The West Coast of the USA is right on the fault line.
+California earthquakes are serious.

-- Hurricanes: We get hit every once in a while.
-Florida and the Southern states: batten down the hatches because storms like Katrina can really ruin your day.
+- We get hit every once in a while.
+In Florida and the Southern states: batten down the hatches because storms like Katrina can really ruin your day.

-- Flooding: Perhaps.
+- Perhaps.
 Depends on what kind of terrain you're moving to.

-- Tornadoes: Here's something you probably haven't experienced.
-The clouds turn colors like green and brown, lightning starts looking pink, purple.
-Then you hear that familiar tsunami siren and it means "duck and cover right now!"
+- Here's something you probably haven't experienced.
+The clouds turn colors like green and brown, lightning starts looking pink and purple.
+Then you hear that familiar tsunami siren and it means "duck and cover, right now!"
 Like - lock yourself in a basement, closet, or inner room away from glass and the edges of the structure.
 Why?
 Because things like houses or cows decide to take flying lessons without any landing gear or breaks.

-- Blizzards: Stock up on food and water and don't expect to go anywhere for a while.
-When snow not only covers your entire door but is stacked up to the roof it's time to curl up with a good book and some hot cocoa.
+- Stock up on food and water and don't expect to go anywhere for a while.
+When snow not only covers your entire door but is stacked up to the roof, it's time to curl up with a good book and some hot cocoa.

-- Wildfires: Think volcano, but much faster, and affected by the wind.
+- Think volcano, but much faster, and affected by the wind.

-- Drought: It's like when the catchment is really low.
+- It's like when the catchment is really low.
 Short showers, water conservation.

 Being on an island in the middle of the Pacific isolates the inhabitants from many potential creature dangers.
-Heres some plants and animals you may want to be aware of depending on the region:
+Listed below are some plants and animals you may want to be aware of, depending on the region you visit:

-- Poison Plants: they look innocent until you're dousing yourself in calomine lotion or benadryl anti-itch creme.
-Or stinging nettles, they look fuzzy until you touch them, but there are plants here that share the same issues, so do your research, don't touch.
+- They look innocent until you're dousing yourself in calomine lotion or benadryl anti-itch creme.
+Or stinging nettles -- they look fuzzy until you touch them.
+But there are plants here that share the same issues, so do your research, don't touch.

-- Bugs: Sure there's mosquitoes, fire ants, centipedes, those are a problem here too, however we are talking scorpions, hornets, ticks, chiggers, and spiders like the black widow or brown recluse.
-Again they aren't everywhere, just don't touch, wear pants, good shoes or hiking boots, (sad we know).
+- Sure there are mosquitoes, fire ants, and centipedes--those are a problem here too--however we are talking scorpions, hornets, ticks, chiggers, and spiders like the black widow or brown recluse.
+Again they aren't everywhere; just don't touch, wear pants, good shoes or hiking boots, (sad we know).
 If you get to experience winter you will be delighted at how the entire insect population just vanishes.

-- Predators: The biggest fear here is sharks, though valid, they won't be chasing you up Maunu Kea.
-If you're going to go adventuring in the wild you need to know land predators come in some bigger sizes on the mainland, ranging to the small badgers, racoons, wolverines (oh yeah, they're a thing!), foxes, bobcats and coyotes and going all the way up to wolves, cougars, bears or alligators or crocodile if you're in the South.
+- The biggest fear here is sharks.
+Though valid, they won't be chasing you up Mauna Kea.
+If you're going to go adventuring in the wild you need to know land predators come in some bigger sizes on the mainland, ranging to the small badgers, raccoons, wolverines (oh yeah, they're a thing!), foxes, bobcats and coyotes and going all the way up to wolves, cougars, bears or alligators or crocodile if you're in the South.
 Though they avoid humans for the most part there will be regions where they aren't afraid of you.
 Travel with a buddy, carry some noise makers, and fire never hurts.

 Last but not least, you live in paradise.
-You're going to want to know how to acclimatize to, what most likely is, a colder climate.
+You're going to want to know how to acclimatize to what most likely will be a colder climate.